anya-hichu/DeterministicPose/README.md

 - `/walk (enable|disable|toggle)?`: control walking mode (defaults to enable without argument)

 ### If in that position
-Sit, doze and groundsit are considered as "in that position"
+Doze, groundsit and sit are considered as "in that position"

 - `/ifinthatposition -(v|?|!|$)( [Command])*` (quoting support)